Bogomol'nyi-like Equations in Gravity Theories: Remarks

-In this article, we only considered the BPS Lagrangian densities that are linear in first-order derivative of the effective fields.
+In this article, we only considered the BPS Lagrangian density that are linear in first-order derivative of the effective fields.
 The most general BPS Lagrangian density that we can consider, e.g. for the effective Lagrangian density \eqref{eff Lagrangian ES gravity}, is

 that would allow us to completing the square $\mathcal{L}_{eff}-\mathcal{L}_{BPS}$ in $A'(r),B'(r),C'(r),$ and $\phi'(r)$.
 However the maximum auxilliary functions $X_{ijkl}$ that can be considered is five otherwise the set of equations could be underdetermined since there are only four constraint equations and one equation from the remaining terms in $\mathcal{L}_{eff}-\mathcal{L}_{BPS}$ after competing the square.
-Using this general BPS Lagrangian density, we may able to obtain a relation for functions $A$ and $B$, that is $A=1/B$, which is usually assumed in many of literatures about black holes with scalar hair~\cite{Bekenstein:1975ts,Herdeiro:2015waa}.
-Unfortunately this relation can not be realized using the linear BPS Lagrangian density~\eqref{Lbps ES gravity} since it leads to relations \eqref{relation A-B 1} and \eqref{relation A-B 2}.
+Using this general BPS Lagrangian density, we may able to obtain a relation for functions $A$ and $B$, that is $A=1/B$, which is usually assumed in some of literatures on scalar hair black holes~\cite{Herdeiro:2015waa}.